 Quick tip of the day

-My quick tip of the day is that if you're walking down Main St. at Magic Kingdom and the streets seem really crowded, look at the sidewalks to see if they are less crowded.
-People often stick to the street so the sidewalks can be a great way to get down Main St. with less people around you.
+My quick tip of the day is that if you’re walking down Main St. at Magic Kingdom and the streets seem really crowded, look at the sidewalks to see if they are less crowded.
+People often stick to the street so the sidewalks can be a great way to get down Main St. with fewer people around you.

 Subscribe to get new episodes

 There are a few ways to get new episodes of WDW Prep To Go.

 Do you have other ideas you could add to my list?
 I’d love to hear them in the comments.